 Doing it from home - citizen science in the garden."

-12.15 Lucy Witter.
-Lucy Witter PhD researcher at the National Botanic
+12.30 Lucy Witter.
+PhD student at the National Botanic Garden of Wales

 Cat, red-handed: roaming and predation behaviour of the domestic cat